Perivel/solid-pod/README.md

 ```
 The client entry point is very similar to the server entry point.
 The `runClient()` function renders your application on the client side, similar to a regular SolidJS application.

-With the client and server entry points defined, we can now run our application by running `solidus start`.
-The built-in `solidus start` command will build and run our Solidus application, using the configuation settings you provided.
+With the client and server entry points defined, we can now build our application by running `solidus build`.
+The built-in `solidus build` command will build our Solidus application, using the configuation settings you provided.
+Once it is built, we can start the application by running `solidus start`.

+You can find a demo [here](https://github.com/Perivel/solidus-demo).